agustinguarino/easyemail/README.md

 ### .env file

-At the same folder where the file called "easyemail.pyw" is, create a filed called ".env" (without quotes, make sure the extension is .env), and in there copy and paste the following:
+At the same folder where the file called "easyemail.pyw" is, you will find a file called **.env**, open it and after every option, fill with the text you want to be typed when you press the shortcut.
+(O=1 will trigger OPTION1, O=2 will trigger OPTION2, and so on...).

-    EMAIL=example@gmail.com
+    OPTION1=example@gmail.com
+    OPTION2=git status

 Replace the example email with your email/text.